-experimental determination of decontamination factors for pu separation by purex on a low-burnup, pseudo-fast-neutron irradiated duo2 surrogate for nuclear forensics
+experimental determination of fission product decontamination factors for plutonium separated by purex FROM low-burnup, fast-neutron irradiated duo2

 Abstract

 Experimental investigations to determine how fission products (FP) and actinides (uranium and plutonium) separate from each other in each of the process steps while employing the Plutonium Uranium Redox Extraction (PUREX) process to purify plutonium in neutron irradiated uranium targets were conducted.
 The sample processed was low-burn-up (4.93 ± 0.132 GWd/tHM) depleted uranium dioxide (DUO2) surrogate (0.28 ± 0.002 wt.% 235U).
 Distribution ratios for U, Pu, Mo, Ru, Ce, Sm, Sr, Pm, Eu, Nd, Pd, Cd and Sn for the 30 vol.% tri-n-butyl phosphate in a kerosene diluent co-decontamination step at low uranium concentrations in 4 molar nitric acid were determined and varied in value from 0.01 to 0.2 for the fission products and were 26.8 ± 0.5 and 11.56 ± 0.5 for U and Pu, respectively.
 These values were characteristic of previously reported values (Stoller and Richards 1961) and were used to estimate decontamination factors for a PUREX cycle.
 These estimates were then verified with mass spectrometry and gamma spectroscopy.